-This course presents the proper techniques of a complete patient examination, taking including patients' vital signs (including blood pressure, pulse rate, respiratory temperature, rate, height, and weight).
+This course presents the proper techniques of a complete patient examination, vital including taking patients' (including blood pressure, pulse rate, respiratory rate, temperature, height, and weight).
 The proper procedures for obtaining growth charting for children, patient history, and complete physicals are covered.
 Patient confidentiality and HIPAA regulatory compliance will be covered.